floodfx/liveviewjs/apps/liveviewjs.com/docs/04-liveview-socket/liveviewsocket-api-push.md

 - `pushPatch` - Updates the LiveView's browser URL with the given path and query parameters.
-- `pushRedirect` - Shutdowns the current LiveView and loads another LiveView in its place without reloading the whole page (i.e. making a full HTTP request).
+- `pushRedirect` - Shutdowns the current LiveView and loads another LiveView in its place without reloading the whole page (i.e., making a full HTTP request).
 Can be used to remount the current LiveView if need be.

 ### `pushPatch` Example